hyperledger-labs/did-webs-resolver/GETTING_STARTED.md

 registering /ENro7uf0ePmiK3jdTo2YCdXLqW7z7xoP6qhhBou6gBLe/did.json
 ```

-It will serve it at a URL that you can CURL from any other docker container (for instance from the dkr container) like:
+It will serve it at a URL that you can CURL from any other docker container (for instance from the webs container) like:

 ```
 curl -GET http://did-webs-service:7676/ENro7uf0ePmiK3jdTo2YCdXLqW7z7xoP6qhhBou6gBLe/did.json